Rules and Procedures

 Apart from regional meetings, Regional Standing Committees may consider any activities in the region that would further interaction among those interested in the objectives of the Society.
 The Secretary of the Standing Committee will be responsible for preparing an Aide Memoire with general guidelines for the organization of the activities of the Society in the region.

-When there are one or more vacancies of elected members of a Regional Standing Committee, between October 8 and October 22, the members of the Society residing in the region nominate potential candidates through the Society’s web site.
-Then, the Committee acting as a nominating committee will choose, after consultation with the Executive Vice-President, a list of candidates equal to twice the number of vacancies, with final voting by all members taking place on the Society's web site between October 23-November 6.
-Candidates for these slots must be either Active Fellows or members from the region or Active Fellows from another region with a secondary affiliation to the region.
+When there are one (1) or more vacancies of elected members of a Regional Standing Committee, between October 8 and October 22, the Members of the Society residing in the region nominate potential candidates through the Society’s web site.
+Then, the Committee acting as a nominating committee will choose, after consultation with the Executive Vice-President, a list of candidates equal to twice the number of vacancies, with final voting by all Members taking place on the Society’s web site between October 23-November 6.
+Candidates for these slots must be Members from the region or another region with a secondary affiliation to the region.

 If there is no regional conference in year t-1, either because it was a World Congress year or because no local organizer could be found, the year t-2 Program Chairs should remain in the Regional Standing Committee, so that they can transfer their knowledge and experience to the next Program Chairs.